A topic from the subject of Kinetics in Chemistry.

 1. Fill a burette with sodium thiosulfate solution.

-2. Pipette 10 mL of hydrochloric acid solution into a flask.
+2. Pipette 10 mL of hydrochloric acid solution into a conical flask.

 3. Add 3 drops of phenolphthalein indicator to the flask.

-4. Start the stopwatch and titrate the sodium thiosulfate solution into the flask until a faint pink color appears.
+4. Start the stopwatch and add the sodium thiosulfate solution from the burette to the flask, swirling constantly.

-• Ensure that the solutions are at the same temperature.
+• Ensure that the solutions are at room temperature and maintain a constant temperature throughout the experiment.

-• Titrate the solutions slowly to allow for complete mixing.
+• Titrate the solutions slowly and swirl constantly to ensure complete mixing.

 Data Analysis: